kunaldhir/tic-tac-toe/README.md

 tic-tac-toe
 ===========
-the tic tac toe game in c (user versus computer)
+the tic tac toe game in php (user versus computer)

 To play
 You need to host the source.php file on a server.